-- In a 1949 episode of the Archie Comics radio show Archie's father buys a television set.
+- In a 1949 episode of The Adventures Of Archie Andrews, Archie's father buys a television set.
 None of his friends families have a tv yet and it's quite a novelty.
 The episode revolves around Archie, his mother, and several of his friends getting in the way of Archie's father watching a documentary.
 When Jughead comes over, he starts talking about how much he loves watching Howdy Doody.

 - Garrison Keilor and Ira Glass have a fake feud going on, whereby they slip little insults to one another into their respective radio shows or public appearances.
 In Keilor's case, these often take the shape of mentions of Glass in his Prairie Home Companion sketches, impressions of Glass done by his actors, or pastiches of Glass' broadcasting style.

 - The ersatz Keilor/Glass feud is itself a shout-out to Jack Benny and Fred Allen, two giants of the Golden Age of Radio, who first hit upon this idea as a running (and recognised) prank on the audience.

 - Keilor also mercilessly lampoons other NPR figures in sketches, most notably news correspondents, who show up as voice impressions in PHC news sketches.
 Sometimes these pseudo-cameos are identified by name; often they are either un-named or given a ficitonal name, making the shout-out an inside joke among NPR staff and habitual listeners.

 - More or Less, The BBC Radio 4 series about numbers in the news.

 - In one episode they attempted to liven up a dull report by playing the Top Gun theme under it, attributing the report to "the mavericks in the Office of National Statistics".